-We are an "emerging growth company" as that term is defined in the Jumpstart Our Business Startups Act of 2012 and, as such, are subject to reduced public company reporting requirements.
+We are an "emerging growth company" and "foreign private issuer," each as defined under the U.S. federal securities laws, and, as such, are subject to reduced public company reporting requirements.

 Our principal executive offices are located at Claude-Dornier Straße 1, Bldg.
 335, 82234 Wessling, Germany.